-- (1) The Abaqulusi Municipal council hereby delegates all powers and duties to the accounting officer which are necessary to enable the accounting officer - - (a) to discharge the supply chain management responsibilities conferred on accounting officers in terms of - (i) Chapter 8 or 10 of the Act; and - (ii) this Policy; - to maximise administrative and operational efficiency in the implementation of this Policy; - (c) to enforce reasonable cost-effective measures for the prevention of fraud, corruption, favouritism and unfair and irregular practices in the implementation of this Policy; and - (d) to comply with his or her responsibilities in terms of section 115 and other applicable provisions of the Act.

-- (2) Sections 79 and 106 of the Act apply to the sub-delegation of powers and duties delegated to an accounting officer in terms of subparagraph (1). - (3) The accounting officer may not sub-delegate any supply chain management powers or duties to a person who is not an official of Abaqulusi Municipality or to a committee which is not exclusively composed of officials of Abaqulusi Municipality; - (4) This paragraph may not be read as permitting an official to whom the power to make final awards has been delegated, to make a final award in a competitive bidding process otherwise than through the committee system provided for in paragraph 26 of this Policy.
+- (1) The Abaqulusi Municipal council hereby delegates all powers and duties to the accounting officer which are necessary to enable the accounting officer - (a) to discharge the supply chain management responsibilities conferred on accounting officers in terms of - (i) Chapter 8 of the Act; and - (ii) this Policy; - (b) to maximise administrative and operational efficiency in the implementation of this Policy; - (c) to enforce reasonable cost-effective measures for the prevention of fraud, corruption, favouritism, and unfair and irregular practices in the implementation of this Policy; and - (d) to comply with his or her responsibilities in terms of section 115 and other applicable provisions of the Act. - (2) Sections 79 of the Act apply to the sub-delegation of powers and duties delegated to an accounting officer in terms of subparagraph (1). - (3) The accounting officer may not sub-delegate any supply chain management powers or duties to a person who is not an official of Abaqulusi Municipality or to a committee which is not exclusively composed of officials of Abaqulusi Municipality; except when the provisions of Government Gazette no. 43281 issued 5 May 2020 is used, that provide exemption from MSCM Regulations 4(3) and 29(2). - (4) This paragraph may not be read as permitting an official to whom the power to make final awards has been delegated, to make a final award in a competitive bidding process otherwise than through the committee system provided for in paragraph 26 of this Policy.